serradura/u-case/README.md

 Answer: Yes, it is!
 You can use the `Micro::Case.config` to do this.
 [Link to](#microcaseconfig) this section.

-#### Is it possible to declare a flow which includes the use case itself?
+#### Is it possible to declare a flow that includes the use case itself as a step?

 Answer: Yes, it is!
-You can use the `self.call!` macro. e.g:
+You can use `self` or the `self.call!` macro. e.g:

 ```ruby
 class ConvertTextToNumber < Micro::Case